Okra (song)

 "Okra" (stylized as "OKRA") is a song by American hip hop artist Tyler, the Creator, released as a digital single on March 29, 2018.
 It was written and produced by Tyler, the Creator.
 Described by Tyler as a "throwaway song", the single garnered media attention for its abrupt release and a lyrical reference to American actor Timothée Chalamet.
 "Okra" has been described as a rap song with bass, drums, snare, piano, and strings in its instrumentation, with its production complementing Tyler's vocal performance, which was shifted up one semitone.
 In the lyrics, Tyler makes references to several pop culture figures in addition to Chalamet, and also alludes to the separation of hip hop collective Odd Future, which Tyler co-founded.

 The song was praised for Tyler's production, lyricism, and rapping.
 The song debuted at number 89 on the Billboard Hot 100 with 6.2 million streams, marking Tyler's third appearance on the chart and his second as a solo artist, following 2017's "Who Dat Boy".
 The song also debuted on the Canadian Hot 100 at number 70.
 A music video, directed by Tyler under the pseudonym Wolf Haley, was released simultaneously with the single.

 Background and release

 "Okra" was released with no prior announcement on March 29, 2018, following a series of Twitter posts from Tyler, the Creator explaining that the song had been recorded in January 2018 before a tour with Vince Staples, and that he decided to "just put it out for fun and move on with [his] life".
 The release was considered by several news outlets to be a surprise.
 Tyler referred to the track a "throwaway song" and posted that he would "promote this song for the next 5 days, then continue to live a normal life".
 He shared the lyrics to the song later that day.
-The song is his second solo track since the release of his fourth studio album Flower Boy, following the August 2017 release of "Ziploc", a freestyle rap over the instrumental of "4:44" by Jay-Z.
+The song is the second in a string of solo tracks released following his fourth studio album Flower Boy, preceded by the August 2017 release of "Ziploc", a freestyle rap over the instrumental of "4:44" by Jay-Z.